-Tourism HR Canada's SMART+ Accreditation Program review panel members understand the Canadian tourism sector, industry needs and training development.
+Tourism HR Canada's SMART Accreditation Program review panel members understand the Canadian tourism sector, industry needs and training development.
 Each also has experience in review and assessment activities.
 When an eligible submission is received, Tourism HR Canada will notify the panel to determine members' availability.
 The first two eligible assessors will independently review the application and make their recommendation on whether or not to accredit.
-If only one reviewer recommends the program be accredited, a third assessor will be selected to perform a final review.
+If only one reviewer recommends the program be accredited, a third assessor will be selected to perform a site visit.

-The SMART+ Program designation will be awarded when at least two reviewers determine the appropriate number of accreditation criteria have been met.
+SMART Program and SMART + Premium Program designations will be awarded when at least two reviewers determine the appropriate number of accreditation criteria have been met.